dials/data-files/image_examples/README.md

 - Original file: https://zenodo.org/record/2616448/files/Therm_6_2_master.h5
 - For testing FormatCBFMiniEigerDLS16MSN160

+`Gatan_float32_zero_array_001.dm4.gz`
+- DM4 format float32 image with the data array zero-filled to aid compression
+- For testing FormatGatanDM4
+- Based on an image provided by Sam Morris at NTU

 `SACLA-MPCCD-run266702-0-subset.h5`
 - This file contains first four images from run 266702-0 in CXIDB #33.
 - See http://cxidb.org/id-33.html